-- Chicken broth – Use regular chicken broth, our homemade chicken stock, or a chicken stock concentrate.
+- Water and Chicken Broth: Or homemade chicken stock (it’s super flavorful y’all!), or a chicken stock concentrate.

 How To Make Cheese Grits